platformio/platformio-docs/core/migration.rst

 PlatformIO Core 5.0 build engine has been upgraded to the latest `SCons 4.0 - a next-generation software construction tool <https://scons.org/>`__:

-* :ref:`Configuration files are Python scripts <projectconf_advanced_scripting>` – use the power of a real programming language to solve build problems
+* :ref:`Configuration files are Python scripts <scripting>` – use the power of a real programming language to solve build problems
 * Built-in reliable and automatic dependency analysis
 * Improved support for parallel builds
 * Ability to :ref:`share built files in a cache <projectconf_pio_cache_dir>` to speed up multiple builds.